dbertella/conf-sketches/jsday-2016/day-1.md

 Everybody was following the exercise from the reactivex [site](http://reactivex.io/learnrx/), that I really encourage you to do, but I'd rather have done it at home than spenging my time there during the conference.

-Not to criticise him or the organization but just to remind myself it may be better to focus on talk.
+Not to criticise him or the organization but just to remind myself it may be better to focus on talks.

 Anyway presentation's slide can be found [here](https://github.com/mattpodwysocki/jsday-workshop-2016) along with all the other assets and I encourage you to check them out.

 ## Forgotten funky functions
-[@jakobmattsson](https://twitter.com/jakobmattsson) give a quick talk about javascript in general and what you can easily accomplish with function that you may even forgot.
-In javascript everything is so simple, but it has great things.
+[@jakobmattsson](https://twitter.com/jakobmattsson) gave a quick talk about javascript in general and what you can easily accomplish with function that you could have even forgotten.
+In javascript everything seems really simple, but still you can do great things.

-3 main topics:
+He talked about 3 main topics:
  - functional programming
  - meta programming
  - there is no class

 > Whenever you have a problem you can solve it with another function.

-He talked about `apply`, `call`, `clojures`, `eval`.
-Subjects that (almost) every js developer has doubt on when he needs to play with.
+@jakobmattsson discuss about `apply`, `call`, `clojures`, `eval`.
+Topics that (almost) every js developer has doubt about.

-He concluded with an useful explanation on ES6 or coffeescript classes syntactic sugar that you may not need if you first fully understand **Object.create**.
+He concluded with a useful explanation on ES6 or coffeescript classes syntactic sugar that you may not need if you first fully understand **Object.create**.

 ## Functional Reactive programming with React.js
 **Spoiler alert**, [@lucamezzalira](https://twitter.com/lucamezzalira) didn't talk about react at all!
 At the end he talked about cycle.js but it was a good *excursus* about RxJs.

-You have to start learning few concepts to understand reactive programming, like *streams*, [cold and hot observables](http://reactivex.io/documentation/observable.html) and [operators](http://reactivex.io/documentation/operators.html).
+You have to start learning a few concepts to understand reactive programming, like *streams*, [cold and hot observables](http://reactivex.io/documentation/observable.html) and [operators](http://reactivex.io/documentation/operators.html).

 If you are using a *Flux* implementation for your front end architecture or even worst MVC / MVVM / MV* pattern, you are living in the past!
 Say hello to **MVI** aka [Model View Intent](http://thenewstack.io/developers-need-know-mvi-model-view-intent/).